vialauditThe Roundup

 The published TRIUMPH Phase 3 program readouts (TRIUMPH-1 through TRIUMPH-5) as available in NEJM, JAMA, and Lancet through April 2026; the corresponding ClinicalTrials.gov NCT entries (NCT05882045, NCT05952713, NCT05882187, NCT05996731, and the TRIUMPH-5 record); Eli Lilly's quarterly earnings calls and investor presentations referencing the retatrutide program from 2025–2026; and the FDA advisory-committee briefing documents posted publicly to date.
 This is a literature read, not a clinical-practice synthesis or a buyer's guide.

-The TRIUMPH-4 trial is the readout that addresses cardiovascular outcomes and obesity-with-comorbidity populations — the dimension on which retatrutide differentiates clinically from the already-approved tirzepatide.
-The Phase 2 retatrutide data (published NEJM 2023) showed weight-loss magnitude superior to tirzepatide.
-The Phase 3 question was whether the magnitude advantage holds at scale, in patients with metabolic comorbidities, and across longer treatment duration.
+TRIUMPH-4 is the readout that addresses obesity-with-comorbidity populations — the dimension on which retatrutide differentiates clinically from tirzepatide.
+The Phase 2 retatrutide data (Jastreboff et al., NEJM 2023) showed weight-loss magnitude superior to tirzepatide.
+The Phase 3 question was whether that magnitude advantage holds at scale, in patients with metabolic comorbidities, and across longer treatment duration.

 TRIUMPH-1 through TRIUMPH-3 addressed weight-loss-only populations across different baseline characteristics.
 TRIUMPH-4 adds the comorbidity dimension.
-TRIUMPH-5 (still partly enrolling at the time of this writing) addresses the cardiovascular-outcomes endpoint specifically — the bar that GLP-1-class drugs are increasingly held to following the SELECT trial precedent for semaglutide.
+TRIUMPH-5 addresses the cardiovascular-outcomes endpoint specifically — the bar that GLP-1-class drugs are increasingly held to following the SELECT trial precedent for semaglutide.

 The headline Phase 3 retatrutide weight-loss figure consistent across the published TRIUMPH readouts: ~24% mean body-weight reduction at the highest tested dose at 48 weeks, holding from the Phase 2 ceiling.
 This is approximately 2–4 percentage points above the highest-dose tirzepatide ceiling in the SURMOUNT trials.